-In international project, what may follow if the writing of bank guarantee varies?
+In international project, what may be caused if the wording for a bank guarantee is incorrect?

-In the international project, usually, there exists much difference of the geography, culture, language and legal circumstances.
-The Principals, Contractors, Sub-Contractors, Suppliers and other stakeholders tend to seek for some surety from third party-the bank to secure the counterparty’s performance.
-Bank guarantee is typically one having the most importance.
+In the international project, there may be much difference in aspects of geography, culture, language and legal environment.
+The Principals, Contractors, Sub-Contractors, Suppliers and other participants tend to obtain some surety from third party, usually the bank to secure the relevant party’s fulfillment.
+Bank guarantee is generally regarded as one of the most importance.

-There are varieties of bank guarantees, such as bid bond, performance bond, down payment bond, detention bond and customs bond.
-A subtle difference in wording may lead to great violation in its meaning and effectiveness.
-Below, I’ll take one cases for writings in the irrevocable and unconditional bank for example to cast the light.”
+There are a variety of bank guarantees, among them are bid bond, performance bond, down payment bond, detention bond and customs bond.
+A little difference on how to word the documents possibly leads to a great change in its meaning and effectiveness.
+Hereunder I’ll take one case as an example to cast the light.”

 A company named Power Gas Company (referred to as Party A), desirous of a professional engineering company to provide design service for its project, engaged with a well-known company named Great Designer Group (referred to as Party B).
 As per the agreement between them, Party B “shall provide a Performance Security in the form of “performance bond” in the amount of 5% of the Subcontract Price.
 And it shall be guaranteed and undertaken irrevocably and unconditionally in same currency of Subcontract Price.”
 When the draft form of guarantee is sent to Party B for check, Party B propose that a clause should be added that: “If the performance bond is presented to the bank for payment in case of any breach, the Contractor shall be informed at least 10 days ahead”, and Party A agreed to add this clause because they thought it’s reasonable.